Team334/SwerveBase-CTRE/README.md

 - Add proper licenses.
 - 6328 wheel radius characterization.

+# How This Will Be Used
+- At the start of the 2025 season this project should be re-imported in the 2025 wpilib release for any additional updates.
+- After that, since this project is a template on github, the actual 2025 robot code repo can be generated from this template.

 ## 2025 Latest Beta Known Issues
 - To run sim, do `./gradlew simulateJava` instead of using the WPILib extension (for Epilogue to work).